Services

 b) Communal heating systems, involving the supply of heat, hot water or chilled liquids from a central source in a single building to more than one ‘final customer’.
 A user is considered a final customer where they occupy a partitioned private space intended to be used as a domestic dwelling.

-If your property meets these criteria you must provide information to the National Measurement Office including the number and type of buildings supplied by the heating system, and the number of final customers.
 You must also make sure that meters are installed in the property to measure the consumption of heat, cooling or hot water by each final customer.
 The regulations do not apply to houses in multiple occupation (“HMO”).

 General